adamsilver/fdpb/02-a-checkout-flow.md

 To group multiple controls, we must wrap them in a `fieldset`.
 The `legend` describes the group like a `label` describes the individual control.

 In most screen readers, the `legend` is read out in combination with the radio button's `label` which in this case would be “Delivery options, Standard (Free, 2-3 days)”.

-If we omitted the `fieldset` and `legend` elements, screen reader users would only hear “Standard (Free, 2-3 days)” which is ambiguous.
+If we omitted the `fieldset` and `legend` elements, screen reader users would only hear “Standard (Free, 2-3 days)” which isn't as clear.

 You may be tempted to group all fields this way.
 For example, the address form from earlier could be wrapped inside a `fieldset` with a `legend` set to “Address.”
 While this is technically valid, it's unnecessary and verbose as the field labels make sense without a `legend`.

-Users don't need to hear “Address: Address Line 1” as it doesn't *add value*.
+Put another way, users don't need to hear “Address: Address Line 1” as it doesn't *add value*.

 ### Smart Defaults

-The first radio button is selected by default thanks to the `checked` attribute which stops users from seeing an error and giving users less work to do.
+As most users will want free delivery, that option comes first.
+It's also selected by default thanks to the `checked` attribute.
+This stops users from seeing an error and giving users less work to do.

-As most users will select free delivery, we put that option first and select it for them.
-This way users can proceed effortlessly.
+> “Design for common circumstances first” - Caroline Jarett

 ## 5. Delivery Notes

 Imagine you're at work.
 You get a notification to say your item is being delivered.
 When you arrive home, instead of seeing the package, you see a delivery note saying it couldn't be delivered because it was too big to fit through the letter box.
-This is frustrating.
+Frustrating.

 A delivery note, which you can provide at your discretion, stops this from happening.
 The delivery note tells the delivery person what to do if you're not home.
 Perhaps you'd prefer it to be left with a neighbour, or inside your recycle bin which Amazon[^] refers to as a “safe place.”
 This, by the way, works surprisingly well.